-- Criminal Minds in comparison to Fight Club above, there was an scrawny unsub who participated in a fight club and lost every fight he got into.
-This drove him to get a gun and kill anyone who have an higher authority than him.
+- In Criminal Minds there was a scrawny unsub who participated in a fight club and lost every fight he got into.
+This drove him to get a gun and kill anyone who have a higher authority than him.

 Such women are pretty much the Distaff Counterpart